Neurodevelopment Research at MRN

 A neurodevelopmental disorder is one that impairs a child’s ability to develop along a typical trajectory.
 While the symptoms and causes of these disorders can vary widely, targeted interventions generally lead to better outcomes for these children.
 Since the brain is most malleable in children less than five years of age, the earlier interventions begin, the more likely these children will follow a closer to normal developmental path.
 This will hopefully lead to improved quality of life for these children and their families by increasing the child’s independence as well as reducing long-term medical costs.
 One of the barriers to early identification is that many disorders are diagnosed behaviorally, which is limiting due to the natural variability in behavior among healthy children.
 Behavioral data often fail to indicate which interventions will be most appropriate for a given child, so understanding the atypical brain responses may help to develop and guide the use of a specific treatment.

-Using noninvasive imaging, MRN investigators are studying brain development from birth through childhood with the goal of using brain structure and function to identify markers of disorders for the purpose of guiding therapies.
+Using noninvasive imaging, MRN investigator Dr. Julia Stephen is studying brain development from birth through childhood with the goal of using brain structure and function to identify markers of disorders for the purpose of guiding therapies.
 Beginning with specific disorders, progress has been made on several fronts, including mapping epileptic activity in young children, and identifying structural and functional differences in children born prematurely.
-Using the world’s first pediatric MEG system (the babySQUID®), Dr. Julia Stephen and her team have identified a measure of atypical brain connectivity in children as young as 20 months who have been diagnosed with an autism spectrum disorder (ASD).
-Identification of specific markers in children already diagnosed with an ASD may help identify markers of atypical brain development in young children who may be at risk for developing this disorder.
-Dr. Stephen is also focusing on identifying markers in children aged three to five years with fetal alcohol spectrum disorders (FASD).
+Dr. Stephen is also focusing on identifying markers in children aged three to five years with Fetal Alcohol Spectrum Disorders (FASD).
 Due to the stigma associated with drinking alcohol during pregnancy, many children are not diagnosed with FASD until as late as five years of age.
-Like ASD, early intervention is key to improving the quality of life of children with an FASD, who are known to be at higher risk for developing other mental disorders.
+Like Autism Spectrum Disorder (ASD), early intervention is key to improving the quality of life of children with an FASD, who are known to be at higher risk for developing other mental disorders.
 To learn more about NeuroDevelopment at MRN, please visit Dr. Stephen's Child Study page and Developmental Chronnecto-Genomics (Dev-Cog) page.

 With funding from the Delle Foundation, Drs.
 Arvind Caprihan and John Phillips are collaborating on a large scale project to investigate how MRI can be used to better understand normal brain development in children from birth to five years of age.
 In addition to performing a normative longitudinal study on children in the first year of life, Drs.
 Caprihan and Phillips are collaborating with University of New Mexico researchers on a new and important NIH study to better understand the structural and functional changes associated with providing erythropoietin to premature children in neonatal intensive care.